cjacker/opensource-toolchain-bouffalo-lab/README.md

 # Off topic

-## how to build uartjtag and dualuart firmware for Sipeed RV Debugger Plus
+## how to build and program uartjtag and dualuart firmware for Sipeed RV Debugger Plus

 Upstream repo for Sipeed RV Debugger Plus is https://github.com/sipeed/RV-Debugger-BL702/, The build instruction in README.md is outdated.